RajovicMirko/vue-form-terminator/README.md

 Vue.use(VueFormTerminator);
 ```

-Now the component is available in the whole vue app.
+Now the vue-form-terminator component is available in the whole vue app.

 ## USAGE